khughitt/cats/README.md

 cats
 ====

-pretty print and other basic manipulations for sequence data.
+Pretty print and other basic manipulations for sequence data.

 Screenshot
 ----------